purvaspatel/Teams-Productivity/README.md

 8. Summary on dashboard about various updates and tasks.

 Upcoming features I am working on:
-Remvove user from a team.
+1. Remove user from a team.
-Edit Project details, update a project with new users/remove users etc.
+2. Edit Project details, update a project with new users/remove users etc.
-Create document like Notion.
+3. Create document like Notion.
-Integrate other tools such as drawing board, flow diagram.
+4. Integrate other tools such as drawing board, flow diagram.
-Chat with team members.
+5. Chat with team members.

 To run the project
 1. change directory to codebase-nxt-purva